eddyvdaker/NTFS-Timestamp-Visualizer/README.md

 # NTFS-Timestamp-Visualizer
-NTFS Timestamp Visualizer takes the input from [NTFS Timestamp Analyser], which analyses NTFS timestamps and reconstructs the possible histories in terms of operations on files, and creates a tree-based visualization of these histories.
+NTFS Timestamp Visualizer takes the input from [NTFS Timestamp Analyser](https://github.com/JelleBouma/TimestampAnalyser), which analyses NTFS timestamps and reconstructs the possible histories in terms of operations on files, and creates a tree-based visualization of these histories.

 ## Installation
 Follow the steps below to install NTFS Timestamp Visualizer: